 The social media giant Facebook had announced on April 22 its plans to invest $5.7 billion which is Indian Rs 43,574 crore for 9.99% stake in Reliance Industries Limited’s(RIL) telecom business, Reliance Jio.
 By partnering with Jio, Facebook plans to take advantage of its popular WhatsApp messenger to offer digital payment services to small grocers in India.

-With a 9.9 percent stake in Reliance Jio, Facebook gets a firm foothold in a fast-growing market of India.
-Also, it helps Reliance Jio to significantly cut down its debt.
+With a 9.9 percent stake in Reliance Jio, Facebook gets a firm foothold in a fast-growing market in India.
+Also, it helps Reliance Jio to significantly cut down its debts.
 The deal valued Jio at Rs 4.62 lakh crore ($65.95 billion).
-It was Facebook’s biggest deal since the $22 billion buyout of WhatsApp in 2014.
+It was Facebook’s biggest deal since the $22 billion buyouts of WhatsApp in 2014.

-Three days later, Reliance Retail signed a commercial agreement with Facebook's WhatsApp to further the reach of its online venture JioMart as JioMart went live on WhatsApp on April 26.
-JioMart began offering its services in suburban Mumbai areas like Navi Mumbai, Thane, and Kalyan.
+Three days later, Reliance Retail signed a commercial agreement with Facebook's WhatsApp to further the reach of its online venture JioMart as it went live on WhatsApp on April 26.
+JioMart began offering its services in sub-urban Mumbai areas like Navi Mumbai, Thane, and Kalyan.
 These services will be extended all over the country.

 Jio-Silver Lake deal came less than two weeks after the Facebook deal.
-On May 4, Silver Lake Partners, an American private equity giant, bought 1% stake in Jio Platforms for Rs 5,655.75 crore($750 million).
+On the 4th of May, Silver Lake Partners, an American private equity giant, bought a 1% stake in Jio Platforms for Rs 5,655.75 crore($750 million).
 This deal took Jio's enterprise value to Rs 5.15 lakh crore and represents a 12.5% premium to the equity valuation of Facebook's investment and again hitting the investing road with Jio, they invested around Rs 4,546.8 crore taking around 2.08% of the company stake.
 Now the aggregate investment by this firm is around Rs 10,202.55 crore.